Skip to Content

 I prefer to use almond butter due to its natural low carb!
 Tomato puree is also a key ingredient and gives the satay a great flavour.

 Along with some coconut milk, freshly squeezed lime juice, srirarcha and soya sauce, this satay sauce is the dressing of dreams!
+I discovered this dressing during my travels through Thailand and have been obsessed ever since.

 I start by melting the almond butter and coconut milk together on a medium heat in a pot.